(updated 22/07/13) |

 I have tried a few of the variables and have settled on a working set of dimensions that I am happy with (at present).
 Here are some to the options that I had to play with:-

 I had the option of two thicknesses of Russian unidirectional carbon fibre cloth: 0.08 mm and 0.12 mm thick.
 I was lucky that I have a friend who uses this stuff for model aeroplane making so I was able to try some offcuts to see if we were in the ballpark.
 Only one of the layups worked sufficiently well for me to think that it was possible to use.
 This was a layup using 3 layers of the 0.12mm cloth having the top and bottom layers running across the tongue and the middle layer running along the tongue.
 I then persuaded my friend to do me a 4" square sheet of this layup and a similar sheet using the 0.08mm cloth.
+The resulting sheets are 0.39mm and 0.28mm thick.
+There is some slight variation in thickness across the sheets but that doesn't seem to have caused any problems.

 I used 4mm wide strips of the 0.39mm sheet for the G drone reeds and 3.2mm wide strips of the 0.28mm sheet for the small d drone reeds